leynos/syspath-hack/docs/users-guide.md

 ## Controlling `sys.path`

 - `add_to_syspath(path)` resolves the provided path (accepting `pathlib.Path`
-  objects or strings) and appends it to `sys.path` only if the normalised path is missing.
+  objects or strings) and appends it to `sys.path` only if the normalized path is missing.
-- `prepend_to_syspath(path)` performs the same normalisation but ensures the path is the first entry in `sys.path`, removing any existing duplicates so imports favour that location.
+- `prepend_to_syspath(path)` performs the same normalization but ensures the path is the first entry in `sys.path`, removing any existing duplicates, so imports favour that location.
 When the list already begins with `""` (the interpreter's sentinel meaning "current working directory"), the helper preserves that entry even if it resolves to the same directory as the target.